andrey-sys/ToDoMVCTEST/README.md

  in line 14 "private static String browserType = "chrome"; " you need to change browser type that you wish.

-#Reporting
+###Reporting
 ***
-I'm using UI acceptance tests result in a HTML report for each feature in this automation exercise.
+I'm using UI acceptance and functional tests result in a HTML report for each feature in this automation exercise.
 For saving data result of HTML last executed report, you have to create folder on your PC, to do that, you must to open